stfc/PSyclone/doc/psyke.rst

 .. code-block:: python

-  from psyclone.transformations import ExtractRegionTrans
+  from psyclone.transformations import DynamoExtractRegionTrans

   # Get instance of the ExtractRegionTrans transformation
-  etrans = ExtractRegionTrans()
+  etrans = DynamoExtractRegionTrans()

   # Get Invoke and its Schedule
   invoke = psy.invokes.get("invoke_0")